STORM-IRIT/Radium-Engine/doc/developer/material.md

 associated data) with, at least, vertex and fragment shaders.
 The name of each Ra::Engine::ShaderConfiguration corresponds to the way a Ra::Engine::Renderer manages its rendering loop.

-A Ra::Engine::ShaderConfiguration is associated with a Ra::Engine::ShaderProgram that the Ra::Engine::Renderer will bind when rendering an object.
+A Ra::Engine::ShaderConfiguration is associated with a Ra::Engine::ShaderProgram bound by the Ra::Engine::Renderer when rendering an object.

 The Radium Engine exposes some predefined materials, the _Radium Material Library_, with render techniques corresponding